ibm-cloud-docs/openshift/ts-cluster-cli.md

 {: #kubectl_fails}

-When you run `kubectl` or `oc` commands against your cluster, your commands fail with an error message similar to the following.
+When you run `kubectl` or `oc` commands against your cluster, your commands fail with an error message similar to the following example.
 {: tsSymptoms}

 ```sh